hotschedules/gettingstarted/docs/MobileApps.md

 ### Create a new app

-Create a new app project with a project skeleton in /apps/[APP NAME].
+Create a new app project with a project skeleton in /apps/\<app-name\>.

 ```
 > app-tools new-app <app-name> -t <project-type> -m <type-name (if -t = app-generator)>
 ```

-*NOTE: <project-type> should be one of the following values:
+\<project-type\> should be one of the following values:
  * custom: this will create a very simple skeleton app that uses no frameworks
  * angular: this will create a angular skeleton app
  * app-generator: this will generate a list-detail app that displays the 20 most recent records of the type you specified through the -m flag.

-*NOTE: Each project type will have a README.md that further explains how the that skeleton app works.
+Each project type will have a README.md that further explains how the that skeleton app works.
 It will exist in the root of the app folder after you run the `new-app` command.

 ### Develop

-Start developing your app in /apps/<app-name>.
+Start developing your app in /apps/\<app-name\>.

 ### Add a type to your app profile